tango4j/NeMo/scripts/chime7/README.md

 ```

 Install a specific version of Lhotse (`1.14.0`).
+Lhotse is mainly needed for Guided Source Separation (GSS) part.

 ```bash
 pip install lhotse==1.14.0
 ```

 Upgrade Jiwer, a package for evaluating automatic speech recognition.
+Jiwer is needed for evaluating and normalizing the text.

 ```bash
 pip install --upgrade jiwer